 When you search for a lawyer or law firm, one of the best ways to make sure they are right for you is to interview them during their free consultations.
 You can make a list of questions and take notes on the legal advice provided during your consultation.
 Among the questions you should consider are definitely the ones regarding their area of expertise, experience, as well as their track record of success.

 You should also inquire about the potential and additional costs that may be involved besides lawyer’s fees.
 Ask about their legal team and who will be in charge of your particular case.
 Also, make sure you and your potential attorney are a good fit.
 It’s crucial that you feel comfortable sharing your problems since your lawyer will be the one who advocates for your rights.

-Finally, before hiring an attorney, make sure they are in good standing as a member of the Jackson County bar and that he or she is not a subject of any disciplinary actions.
+Finally, before hiring an attorney, make sure they are in good standing as a member of the Jackson County bar and that he or she is not subject of any disciplinary actions.

 Before hiring any lawyer, contact the lawyer disciplinary agency in your state to confirm that they are in good standing as a member of the bar.
 Also, it is strongly recommended to choose a law firm that is nearby or easily accessible.

 The Missouri DWI & Criminal Law Center at the Benjamin Law Firm is serving clients throughout the Missouri side of the Kansas City metro area, including Jackson County.
 With offices in Kansas City Missouri and Belton, Missouri, our law firm is dedicated to providing aggressive and tactical criminal defense representation to every client.
 Take advantage of our free initial consultation and contact us at 816-281-0941 today.